JustinMountain/our-civic-voice/README.md

 Please run `docker compose up -d` to setup the database before running the application.

+When adding the server to pgAdmin, find the IP address of the database via `docker inspect <container>`.
+It was `172.26.0.2` on my first install, will confirm/check.

 ## Work in Progress

 ### Phase 1